This document outlines the procedure to troubleshoot connectivity between a CCGX and the VRM Portal.

 As long as 'Last Contact' shows 'Never', go back to step 1 and 2.

 Once the internet communication is up, and 'Last contact' shows several seconds or minutes ago, continue with ADD Site on the VRM Portal.
 See Getting started with VRM for further instructions.

 The Remote Console on VRM feature allows full remote control of a CCGX, over the internet:

-After enabling the feature in the CCGX setting menu, and then restarting the CCGX, a green button will show on the VRM website.
+After enabling the feature in the CCGX setting menu, setting or disabling the password, and then restarting the CCGX, a green button will show on the VRM website.
 Click it to open the Remote Console.